eskezje/useplatformtick-research/Research.md

 ### 7.2 Timer Type Identification

-We can see that the the 2nd entry mathes our `HalpClockTimer` (`fffff7e080016000`), lets now take a look at these 3 different timers:
+We can see that the 2nd entry matches our `HalpClockTimer` (`fffff7e080016000`), let's now take a look at these 3 different timers:
 ```
 lkd> dd fffff7e0`80001000+0xE4 l1
 fffff7e0`800010e4  00000005